fact-sealevel/ebm3-sterodynamics/README.md

 ```

 ## Results
 This module writes a global SLR contribution projection NetCDF file.
+Optionally, it also writes projections of contribution to local relative sea level.

 ## Support
 Source code is available online at https://github.com/fact-sealevel/ebm3-sterodynamics.
 This software is open source, available under the MIT license.